watsondg/video-cache/README.md

 - objects containing `path` to video and `formats` array (will take priority over the formats option).

-### get(id)
+### get(id[, addToCache])

 Retrieve a video from the cache.
-If it doesn't exist or isn't loaded, return a new video and add it to the cache.
+If it doesn't exist or isn't loaded, return a new video.
 Make the video ready for playback (unmute, reset currentTime).
 * `id` - the video path used for loading, minus the baseURL.
+* `addToCache` - if true, add the created video to the cache if not already in it.

 ### clear(id)